abhishekgahlot2/abhishekgahlot2/README.md

 ### hey, i'm abhishek

-building things at [@zenskar](https://github.com/zenskar) — AI agents, analytics, infra, data systems.
+building things in AI agents, analytics, infra, data systems.

 previously worked on LLMs, RLHF, small models, and a lot of data pipelines.